 Dancing Through University Years

 While everyone on AUBG campus is crushing with deadlines, and struggling to submit their projects and papers on time, the AUBG Dance Crew is gathering at the gym for another dancing practice.
-What drives them to dance?
+What drives those students to dance?

 “Music stimulates the brain’s reward centers, while dance activates its sensory and motor circuits,” claims the article of Harvard Medical School.
 Kravtsova shares that joining the Dance Crew has helped her organize her time better.
 As a first-year student, it was hard for her to manage time properly, and thanks to the club she has learned to combine her academic performance with fun activities.

-The vice president of the club Greta Hristova refers to dancing as an art.
+The vice president of the club Greta Hristova refers to dancing as art.

 “For me dancing is a way of expressing my feelings and emotions, as if an artist envisions himself through his work.”